jasonATindiecentive/dadevelopertest/README.md

 When you try to add functionality such as more integrations, emails, jobs, etc. then a framework or at least libraries may come in quite useful.

-For example I could envision a future version of this that, rather than having the 'send_messages.php' endpoint insert into the database inline it would queue the request and have a worker process pull them off the queue and handle the processing.
-If someone hasn't read their messasges in, say, a few days, maybe we would send an email to that user.
-We might send welcome emails, etc. etc.

 #### Timezones are ignored